jacebenson/cedar/docs/versioned_docs/version-2.0/studio.md

 ## Motivation

-Redwood provides tools that lets developers "get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technologies and configurations."[1](https://github.com/cedarjs/cedar/blob/main/README.md).
+Cedar provides tools that lets developers "get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technologies and configurations."[1](https://github.com/cedarjs/cedar/blob/main/README.md).

 Much happens while your app processes a request: Invoke a function; handle a GraphQL request; resolve the request with a service; build and execute a SQL statement; connect to the database; handle the query response; further resolve the response so it contains all the data needed; return the result ... and more.

-While [logging](https://redwoodjs.com/docs/logger) can show you some of these steps, there is no easy way to see how they relate to each other, compare, or break down individual timings.
+While [logging](https://cedarjs.com/docs/logger) can show you some of these steps, there is no easy way to see how they relate to each other, compare, or break down individual timings.
 Observability needed to debug, iterate, try out, and refactor your code is lacking.

 We hope Studio helps solve this problem with an observability tool that combines: